fazil2915/Ecommerce_node/README.md

 # Assignment_nodejs
 ## Overview
 This project is a RESTful API service for an e-commerce platform, built using Node.js, Express.js, and PostgreSQL.
-It provides a robust backend solution for managing seller and buyers
+It provides a robust backend solution for managing sellers and buyers in the e-commerce platform.
 ## Features
 * AUTHENTICATION
 * PRODUCT MANAGEMENT